tektoncd/pipeline/docs/taskruns.md

 You can reference a `Tekton bundle` in a `TaskRef` in both `v1` and `v1beta1` using [remote resolution](./bundle-resolver.md#pipeline-resolution).
 The example syntax shown below for `v1` uses remote resolution and requires enabling [beta features](./additional-configs.md#beta-features).

-In `v1beta1`, you can also reference a `Tekton bundle` using OCI bundle syntax, which has been deprecated in favor of remote resolution.
-The example shown below for `v1beta1` uses OCI bundle syntax, and requires enabling `enable-tekton-oci-bundles: "true"` feature flag.

-{{< tabs >}}
-{{% tab "v1 & v1beta1" %}}
 ```yaml
 spec:
   taskRef: